 Select an option below to review the frequently asked questions about allies or view some related article titles:

 - Affirms you.
 This person is truly supportive of you, but is not a pushover or a control freak.

 - Asks the hard questions.
 You have mutual respect with this person and he/she is comfortable with open communication about your specific triggers and goals.

 - Helps you achieve your goals.
 This person applauds your victories and is encouraging of your progress, no matter how big or small.

 Should my spouse be my ally?

-Explain: You need to explain what accountability means to you, what Covenant Eyes does, and how an ally is involved in helping you reach your goals.
+- Explain your expectations.
+You need to explain what accountability means to you, what Covenant Eyes does, and how an ally is involved in helping you reach your goals.

-How to invite an ally
+How do I invite an ally?

 You can add/invite someone new to your account to become your ally; you can also add someone from your account.
 To learn how to invite an ally, read How do I add or remove an ally?